coopcycle/coopcycle-docs/docs/_admin/restaurants/creating-a-restaurant.md

 ## Creating a Stripe account

-1. [Register](https://dashboard.stripe.com/register) a Stripe account for your cooperative.
+1. [Register](https://dashboard.stripe.com/register) and set up a Stripe account for your cooperative.
 If you already have a Stripe account go to step number 2.
 1. [Log in](https://dashboard.stripe.com/login) on the Stripe account (of the cooperative).
 2. Create the restaurant's Stripe account from within the coop's account by clicking on the drop-down menu on the top-left corner where you see your cooperative's name and click on **New account**.
   [![Sripe New Account Add](/assets/images/stripeNewAccount.png)](/assets/images/stripeNewAccount.png){:target="\_blank"}